Overview

 - Remove excess valve tissue so that the leaflets can close tightly.

-- Tighten or reinforce the ring around a valve (annulus) using an artificial ring.
+- Tighten or reinforce the ring around a valve, called the annulus, using sutures or an artificial ring.

 Mitral valve replacement

 Biological tissue valves wear down over time.
 They eventually need to be replaced.
+While mechanical valves last longer, they do not last forever — especially in children.
 If you have a mechanical valve, you need blood thinners for life to prevent blood clots.
-Talk to your health care provider about the benefits and risks of each type of valve.
+Talk with your healthcare professional about the benefits and risks of each type of valve.
 The specific valve used is chosen by the cardiologist, surgeon and family after evaluating the risks and benefits.

 Follow-up care

 People born with congenital mitral valve anomalies need lifelong health checkups.
-It's best to be cared for by a provider trained in congenital heart conditions.
-These types of providers are called pediatric and adult congenital cardiologists.
+It's best to be cared for by a healthcare professional trained in congenital heart conditions.
+These types of doctors are called pediatric and adult congenital cardiologists.